JeffBeck12/Azure-Soc/README.md

 By implementing these recommendations, we will enhance our security posture, achieve compliance, and establish a robust cybersecurity framework to protect our critical assets and ensure business continuity.

+## CyberSecurity Incident Reports

+Section 1: Identify the type of attack that may have caused this network interruption
+After reviewing the logs in my opinion the website is being Dos attacked.
+The server is being bombarded with SYN requests causing the server to stop responding.
+This could be what is called a SYN attack.

+Section 2: Explain how the attack is causing the website to malfunction When the website visitors try to establish a connection with the web server, a three-way handshake occurs using the TCP protocol.
+The handshake consists of three steps:
+1. A SYN packet is sent from the source to the destination, requesting to connect.
+2. The destination replies to the source with a SYN-ACK packet to accept the connection request.
+The destination will reserve resources for the source to connect.
+3. A final ACK packet is sent from the source to the destination acknowledging the permission to connect.

+A SYN flood attack simulates a TCP connection and floods the server with SYN packets.
+The attacker floods the target server with a high volume of SYN requests, overwhelming its resources and causing a disruption in normal operations.
+Initially, the attacker’s SYN request is answered normally by the web server (log items 52-54).
+However, the attacker keeps sending more SYN requests.
+The log begins to reflect the struggle the web server is having to keep up with the abnormal number of SYN requests coming in at a rapid pace.
+The attacker is sending several SYN requests every second.
+Eventually the Server  stopped responding to  legitimate employee visitor traffic.

 ## Conclusion